Idindon History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Idindon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Idindon family to Ireland
+Migration of the Idindon family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Idindon or a variant listed above: Robert Eddington who settled in Virginia in 1685; John Edlington settled in Philadelphia in 1813; John Edington settled in Jamaica in 1684.